yuriy-pikh/terraform_aws_ec2_alb_s3_cloudfront_modules/README.md

     # Or simply `terraform destroy`
     ```

-    Type `yes` when prompted to confirm the destruction of the infrastructure.
+    Type `yes` when prompted.

-    Remember to manually remove or revert the NS record changes you made at your domain registrar if you destroy the infrastructure and no longer want AWS to manage DNS for those domains.
+    Remember to remove/revert the NS record changes at your domain registrar if you destroy the infrastructure and no longer want AWS to manage DNS for those domains.